 Additionally, recent research suggests that those experiencing stress are more likely to consume foods high in fat and sugar (3), which greatly increases the risk of triggering your body’s inflammation response.

 If you experience consistent and/or severe stress in your life, consider taking steps to relax and find peace.
-You can learn more about stress and chronic pain by reading our blog, Does Anxiety Make Chronic Pain Worse?
+You can learn more about stress and chronic pain by reading our blog, Does Chronic Pain Cause Anxiety?

 Get enough sleep